netdata/netdata/docs/tasks/setup/setup-spaces-and-rooms.md

 ## Steps

-Follow on-boarding guides to walk through the app.
+Follow our on-boarding guides to walk through the app.

 ## How to organize your Netdata Cloud